 The target deadline for all complete formal responses to this RFP is 31 December 2014.

-1. Comments
+I. Comments

 While the ICG is requesting complete formal proposals from the operational communities only, and that all interested parties get involved as early as possible in the relevant community processes, some parties may choose to provide comments directly to the ICG about specific aspects of particular proposals, about the community processes, or about the ICG’s own processes.
 Comments may be directly submitted to the ICG any time via email to icg-forum@icann.org.
 Comments will be publicly archived at < http://forum.icann.org/lists/icg-forum/>.